krigjo25/console-Emoji-py/README.md

 #   EmojiConverter
-An application to print out emojis
+An Command-line application to convert SMS smileys to unicode emojies.
-Implemented a  program to print out emojis.

 The application was implemented as a CS50 assignment.<br>
 Please respect, and keep the [Academic Honesty Policy](https://cs50.harvard.edu/x/2023/honesty/) in mind.